eldstal/eldstal.github.io/src/index.md

 _Fuzzer for the media metadata display of your car_

 A small web application which fuzzes the artist/title/album information of your "currently playing" notification.
 Run it on your phone and stream the audio by bluetooth to your target device.
+Hosted [here](/mediafuzz) for your convenience.

 ### ![CTF Notes](/gitbook.png) [CTF Notes](https://luftenshjaltar.gitbook.io/ctf/)
 _It won't be a surprise, the second time I see this._